The countries that trusted bugged Swiss encryption devices

-As shockwaves continue to radiate from the Swiss Crypto AG spying affair, analysis of export licences reveals how, at the first sign of trouble, countries around the world put their trust in supposedly secure Swiss encryption technology.
+As shockwaves continue to radiate from the Swiss Crypto spying affair, analysis of export licences reveals how, at the first sign of trouble, countries around the world put their trust in supposedly secure Swiss encryption technology.

-Orders for Swiss-made encryption technology was recently analysed by the Neue Zürcher Zeitungexternal link (NZZ) newspaper in the aftermath of the revelations that the Zug-based firm Crypto AG was at the heart of a vast CIA spying operation.
+Orders for Swiss-made encryption technology was recently analysed by the Neue Zürcher Zeitungexternal link (NZZ) newspaper in the aftermath of the revelations that the Zug-based firm Crypto was at the heart of a vast CIA spying operation.
 The NZZ examined related export licences issued by the economics ministry between 1997 and 2019.

 During this period, the State Secretariat for Economic Affairs (SECO) approved a total of 40,000 exports of civil and military goods.
 Around 2,600 of these exports concerned technologies that enable the secure exchange of information.
 The vast majority of these exports concerned encryption equipment, as SECO confirmed to the NZZ.